Skip to main content

 Another famous toy inspired by architects is Lincoln Logs.
 John Lloyd Wright, who was the son of famous architect Frank Lloyd Wright, was working on the Imperial Hotel in Tokyo with his father.
 The foundation of the hotel was the basis for the mold of the Lincoln Log, with interlocking log beams which made the hotel “earthquake-proof.”

 From basic building blocks to Tinker Toys, the elements of architecture are rooted in the early childhood desire to transform and shape the world around us.
 At Think Architecture, we tap into our creativity and imagination to build a better world for you.
-If you have a vision or a project in mind, our team of architects and designers can help you transform that project into reality.
+If you have a vision or a project in mind, our team of architects and interior designers can help you transform that project into reality.
 Call us today at (801) 269-0055.